by Renee Earle

 Ramp Up VOA and RFE/RL

 In this environment today, many Russians are showing tremendous courage in protesting the war in Ukraine, facing real and immediate danger as Putin threatens to purge them as traitors.
-To support their efforts, at a minimum, let us ramp up Voice of America (VOA) and Radio Free Europe/Radio Liberty (RFE/RL) broadcasts.
+To support their efforts, at a minimum, let us ramp up Voice of America (VOA) and Radio Free Europe/Radio Liberty (RFE/RL) broadcasts and online reporting.
 RFE/RL’s (Radio Svoboda) local operations succumbed to Russian fines over its refusal to be identified as a “foreign agent,” but RFE/RL has continued reporting on Russia and its war from outside the country.
-Devising new ways to evade Russian jamming will once again be required.
+Devising new ways to evade Russian jamming, censorship and Internet blocking will once again be required.

 While assistance to Ukraine and Ukrainian refugees is the unquestionable priority today, we should not wait to design a new strategy for shoring up democratic forces in Russia.
 The many Russians willing to fight for even the modest progress made over the last decades will need encouragement and assistance.
 Those Russians lucky enough to have the means have already fled Russia.
 This is predictable and understandable, but a “brain drain” of democratically minded Russians only leaves behind millions in greater need of support.